Pages

 Geyser

-The tour path is well marked with lots of directional and informational information.
+The tour path is well marked with lots of directional information.
 You follow a clockwise path to keep the traffic moving and organized.
-As you begin the tour your first two stops are by the features called Rainbow Crater and Thunder Crater.
+As you begin the tour, your first two stops are by the features called Rainbow Crater and Thunder Crater.
 A description of the craters is given below.

 The mud pool is an acidic hot spring, with limited water.
 The acid and microorganism decompose the rock into clay and create the mud.
 This mud pool is aptly called the Devil's inkpot.

-When viewed from one vantage point the pool looks all bright lemon color.
+viewed from one vantage point the pool looks bright lemon color.

 The embankment surrounding the pool has a long and violent history having been created by a huge eruption about 1800 years ago.